top of page

 A restored, vibrant, PUBLIC Civic Auditorium serving as a venue for the performing, musical and visual arts.
 Such a Civic would make our City a cultural and arts destination for Santa Monicans, Southern Californians and beyond; a source of pride (and tax revenue!) for the people of our great City.

 A Civic Auditorium is owned by the residents of Santa Monica.
-Keeping public spaces public is vital to to residents’ sense of being a community.
+Keeping public spaces public is vital to residents’ sense of being a community.

 A revitalized world-class concert and performing arts center would provide the City with a revenue stream for decades, as opposed to a one-time sale.
 And the economic ripple effect for Santa Monica would be huge as a restored concert and performing arts venue in the heart of our city would attract people from all over the region and beyond, generating economic activity (and tax dollars!) for hotels, restaurants, etc., enhancing our City’s destination status.